NixOS/nix/maintainers/README.md

 ## Motivation

-The goal of the team to help other people to contribute to Nix.
+The goal of the team is to help other people to contribute to Nix.

 ## Members